Test4CTABootcamp/CTABootCamp/README.rst

-A simple project to test GIT
+A simple project to test remote GIT